MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide.md

 ## How to install the Azure Information Protection client for users

 Before you install the client, check that you have the required operating system versions and applications for the Azure Information Protection client: [Requirements for Azure Information Protection](../get-started/requirements-azure-rms.md).

+In addition:

+- The full installation of the Azure Information Protection client requires a minimum version of Microsoft .NET Framework 4.6.2 and if this is missing, the installer tries to download and install it.

+- If the Azure Information Protection Viewer is installed separately, this requires a minimum version of Microsoft .NET Framework 4.5.2 and if this is missing, the installer does not download or install it.

-In addition, for the preview version of the client, computers running Windows 7 SP1 require [KB 2533623](https://support.microsoft.com/en-us/kb/2533623), which can be installed after the client is installed.
-If this update is required and not installed, you will be prompted to install it.
+- Computers running Windows 7 Service Pack 1 require [KB 2533623](https://support.microsoft.com/en-us/kb/2533623), which can be installed after the client is installed.
+If this update is required and not installed, you are prompted to install it.

 > [!NOTE]
 > Installation requires local administrative permissions.